 - I have consistently pleaded with policymakers to avoid the fear mongering of the deficit hawks and ensure that we don’t repeat the mistakes of Japan and 1937.

 - I have asked for tax cuts that help reduce the strain on private sector balance sheets.

 - I have asked for a Fed Chief that would admit that monetary policy alone cannot fix our woes.

 That’s 3 for 3 in terms of several of my big picture requests – not ideal, but it’s not as bad as it could be.
 I think things could be far worse than Mr. Koo makes them out to be.
 As for Koo’s concerns that we have not learned from the lesson of Japan and are increasingly comparable to Europe – I think that’s a bit off the mark.
-Europe is forcing widespread austerity on the periphery nations and the UK has willingly implemented austerity measures.
+Europe is forcing widespread austerity on the periphery nations and the UK has willingly implemented austerity measures so I think this makes Europe look far more “Japanese” than the USA.
 This is far different from what the USA is doing.
 The recent tax proposal all but guarantees that true austerity is not in the near future in the USA.
 His argument regarding Europe’s response is exactly right, however: